zencart/documentation/content/user/security/security_recommendations.md

 Admin passwords should be changed at least every 3 months.

-v1.3.9 and older:
-You can change your Admin password in Admin > Tools > Admin Settings, and click on the Reset Password button, or click on the icon that looks like a recycle symbol.
-v1.5.0 and newer:
 Visit Admin > Admin Access > Admin Users to change passwords.

+(or for v1.3.9 and older, you can change your Admin password in Admin > Tools > Admin Settings, and click on the Reset Password button, or click on the icon that looks like a recycle symbol.)

 ### 7\.
 Admin Access Protection